Josuto/high-availability-app/infra-ecs/docs/TESTING.md

 This project uses Terraform's native testing framework (available in Terraform 1.6+) to validate infrastructure as code.
 The testing strategy includes:

 - **Unit Tests**: Test individual modules in isolation to verify resource configuration
-- **Integration Tests**: Test multiple modules together to verify they work correctly when combined
 - **Validation Tests**: Verify that variable validation rules work as expected

 ## Test Structure